YorkshireRMB/codespaces-jupyter/README.md

+# This is having a play with GMP calcs, codespaces and Jupyter notebooks

+I'm having a go at seeing how far I can get with all this lovely tech and some ideas for making GMP calcs easier.
+(Guaranteed minimum pension)

+Don't use this code for anything important you muppet - it's a test!

 # GitHub Codespaces ♥️ Jupyter Notebooks

 Welcome to your shiny new codespace!
 We've got everything fired up and running for you to explore Python and Jupyter notebooks.